WINRARisyou/SMC-TouchControls/README.md

 ## Mobile (Chrome)
 Copy the text from [chrome.js](https://winrarisyou.github.io/SMC-TouchControls/chrome.js) and follow instructions in video.
 The name is important, it will be how you access it.
 Make sure the one you are clicking starts with javascript:
 This method should work iOS but I don't own any apple devices so I can't test it.
+Someone has said this didn't work for them so your mileage may vary.

 <video controls width="25%" src="images/chrome.mp4" title="Title"></video>